tswsxk/longling/README.md

 ```
 From source: clone the repository and then run: `python setup.py install`.

+### Notation
+Due to the possible multi version of deep learning frameworks like
+mxnet(for cpu) and mxnet-cu90(for gpu, with cuda version 9.0),
+it is good to install such frameworks in advance.

 ## Overview
 The project contains several modules for different purposes: